juliosong/blog/_posts/2021-08-21-unusual-pronunciation-in-singing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/76KCKSI67qw?start=98" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <span style="margin-top:0; padding-top:0;font-family:'Times New Roman';font-size:12pt;">A live performance of "I Believe" by Seung-gi Lee and Seung-hoon Shin in 2020</span>

 In Shin's solo version I definitely hear /ð/ in all three syllables 다 /ta/, 대 /tɛ/, and 댈 /tɛɭ/---it's almost like a personal vocal trait of the singer.
-In the duet version, by comparison, Lee's pronunciation of /t/ is not so fricative in line (1) but more fricative in line (2).
+In the duet version, by comparison, Lee's pronunciation of /t/ is not very fricative in line (1) but more so in line (2).
 Actually, even Shin's pronunciation here doesn't sound as fricative as in his solo.
-Maybe interpersonal interaction influences singers' pronunciation lol?
+Maybe interpersonal interaction influences singers' pronunciation too lol?

 As to why there should be such a sound change, I don't know.
-Nor do I know whether this is a common phenomenon in K-pop or just my illusion.
-Leave me a message if you also notice it in other songs---or if you simply want to recommend me some K-pop songs! 😃
+Nor do I know whether this is a common phenomenon in K-pop or everything's just my illusion.
+Leave me a message if you also notice it in other places---or if you simply want to recommend me some K-pop songs! 😃

 The fourth case that came to my mind was also from non-English songs, more exactly from Cantopop.
-I've long noticed that some (though not many) Cantonese-speaking singers tend to resyllabify words with [entering tones](https://en.wikipedia.org/wiki/Checked_tone) in a way similar to [liaison in French](https://en.wikipedia.org/wiki/Liaison_(French))---except that the "linking consonants" in French are otherwise silent whereas the entering-tone consonants in Cantonese are unreleased final stops.
+I've long noticed that some (though not many) Cantonese-speaking singers tend to resyllabify words with [entering tones](https://en.wikipedia.org/wiki/Checked_tone) in a way similar to [liaison in French](https://en.wikipedia.org/wiki/Liaison_(French))---except that the "linking consonants" in French are otherwise silent whereas the entering-tone consonants in Cantonese are [unreleased final stops](https://en.wikipedia.org/wiki/No_audible_release).
 This phenomenon is especially common when the entering tone is followed by an initial /h/.
-Check out two Cantonese covers of Naoko Kawai's Half Moon Serenade for example, which are respectively performed by [Hacken Lee](https://youtu.be/znYQy8aDaQo?t=155) and [Joey Yung](https://youtu.be/qyeiBZv6tQc?t=124).
+Check out two Cantonese covers of Naoko Kawai's "Half Moon Serenade" for example, which are respectively performed by [Hacken Lee](https://youtu.be/znYQy8aDaQo?t=155) and [Joey Yung](https://youtu.be/qyeiBZv6tQc?t=124).
 If you can understand Chinese, pay special attention to the two lines below:

 (3) 仍然是**不開**口<br>
 /jiŋ jin si **pɐt̚ hɔi** hɐu/<br>